A Harbor Cruise at Portland, Maine

 Our original plan was to park in the Portland shopping area and to purchase some of the famous Portland potato donuts.
 We found the donuts at “The Holy Donut” shop.
 The cake-style donuts were delicious.

 We enjoyed our two-hour tour of the harbor and highly recommend it.
 Sometimes spontaneous adventures can be the best ones on a vacation trip.
-Although I hope to return to Maine to hike and do some lake kayaking, our exporation of Portland, Maine, was well worth the time.
-Check out the photo gallery for additional photos of our harbor cruise.
+Although I hope to return to Maine to hike and do some lake kayaking, our exploration of Portland, Maine, was well worth the time.
+Check out the Portland, Maine, Harbor photo gallery for additional photos of our harbor cruise.